Our Blog

 What is Quid Pro Quo Sexual Harassment in California?

 Sexual harassment in the workplace happens more often than most of us care to admit.
 You can face many kinds, but quid pro quo is especially egregious due to the inherent power imbalance.
-At Gutierrez Law Firm Trial Lawyers, our Oxnard sexual harassment attorney adamantly believes that California workers deserve to acquire promotions or adverse employment…
+At Gutierrez Law Firm, our Oxnard sexual harassment attorney adamantly believes that California workers deserve to acquire promotions or adverse employment action…

 Read More